Administration¶

 - Usage is calculated from active devices, stored position records, and API usage events.

-- Invoices store a snapshot of billing currency, exchange rate, totals, tax, and usage at generation time.
+- Invoices store a snapshot of billing currency, exchange rate, totals, and usage at generation time.

 Company Management¶